How to Grow and Care for Air Plants

 If one of your plants looks severely dried out, pull off the bottom dried parts and place the plant in a bowl of water for several hours.
 In the winter, if your home's heater is on, your air plants may look a little dry.
 Simply mist them with water (concentrating on the base of the plant) every few days to keep them looking fresh.

 Although they love warm weather, most air plants need protection from full sun.
 If it's a type that grows naturally wild on trees, keep it in moist, partial shade.
-If it is a ground type, such as T. cyanea or T. lindenii, grow it indoors in bright, filtered light and outdoors in partial or dappled shade.
+If it is a ground type, such as T. cyanea or T. lindenii, grow it indoors in bright, filtered light or outdoors in partial or dappled shade.

-- Don't let an air plant sit somewhere that's colder than 45 degrees; it will die at those temperatures.
+Don't let an air plant sit somewhere colder than 45 degrees; it will die at those temperatures.
 If you live in Zone 9 or warmer, you can grow an air plant outdoors all year if you keep it dry during the winter.

 Play off the spikiness of the foliage by grouping three Tillandsia ionantha and add a tiny toucan, parasol, or other tropical touch.

 Air plants naturally suited to growing in trees can be lashed against a protected wooden post with translucent fishing monofilament and a bit of sphagnum moss to hold moisture.
 Tillandsia species also make fine companions on a branch with orchids because they like essentially the same conditions.
 Hanging air plants are a popular design element.